Privacy Policy.

 To market to you: In addition to sending you marketing communications, we may also use your personal data to display targeted advertising to you online – through our own websites and services or through third party websites and their platforms.

-To analyse, aggregate and report: We may use the personal data we collect about you and other users of our websites and services (whether obtained directly or from third parties) to produce aggregated and anonymised analytics and reports, which we may share publicly or with third parties.
+To analyze, aggregate and report: We may use the personal data we collect about you and other users of our websites and services (whether obtained directly or from third parties) to produce aggregated and anonymized analytics and reports, which we may share publicly or with third parties.

 How we can share your data

-There will be times when we need to share your personal data with third parties.
-We will only disclose your personal data to:
+There will be other times when we need to share your personal data with third parties.
+We may disclose your personal data to:

-● third party service providers and partners who assist and enable us to use the personal data to, for example, support delivery of or provide functionality on the website or services, or to market or promote our goods and services to you
+- third party service providers and partners who assist and enable us to provide our websites and services and support our operations, for example, any person that hosts or maintains any underlying IT system or data centre that we use to support delivery of or provide functionality on our website or services, or to market or promote our goods and services to you

 International Data Transfers

-When we share data, it may be transferred to, and processed in, countries other than the country you live in – such as to the United States, where our data hosting provider’s servers are located.
+When we share data, it may be transferred to, and processed in, countries other than the country where you are located – such as to the United States, the United Kingdom or Australia, where our data hosting providers’ servers are located, and to New Zealand (where we are located and where we may establish data hosting services).
 These countries may have laws different to what you’re used to.
-Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place to ensure your personal data remains protected.
+Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place, such as data processing agreements, to ensure your personal data remains protected in compliance with applicable privacy and data protection laws.

 Security